liberize/ssc/README.md

-  -s, --static             make static binary, more portable but bigger -r, --random-key         use random key for obfuscation -e, --embed-interpreter  embed specified interpreter into binary -v, --verbose            show debug messages
+  -s, --static             make static binary, more portable but bigger -r, --random-key         use random key for obfuscation -e, --embed-interpreter  embed specified interpreter into binary -0, --fix-argv0          try to fix $0, may not work -v, --verbose            show debug messages
   -h, --help               display this help and exit
 ```